 A driving force is cost.
 In the past, small businesses and nonprofits have relied on group health insurance to offer employee health benefits.
 However, continual increases in healthcare costs have adversely impacted most businesses’ ability to provide health benefits in the traditional way.
 Small businesses have been particularly hurt, and many have dropped group health insurance plans because they have become too expensive.

 On top of cost, employers and employees find this type of arrangement attractive because:

 Employees choose the health plan that best fits their family (rather than a one-size fits all plan chosen by the business).
 Employees can shop for their health plan through the new state health insurance marketplaces, through a health insurance broker, or from any insurance company.

 Businesses fix their costs by giving employees a monthly allowance (rather than needing to contribute a certain amount to the group health insurance premiums).

 Once implemented, it takes less than 5 minutes per month to administer online (much less time and administrative commitment compared to a group health insurance plan).

 A health insurance stipend is one option among many available to employers looking for alternatives to expensive group health plans.
-Before choosing a stipend, business owners should familiarize themselves with the tax implications associated with stipends and consider other options, such as the Small Business HRA.
+Before choosing a stipend, business owners should familiarize themselves with the tax implications associated with stipends and consider other options, such as the QSEHRA.

-Editor's Note: This article has been updated to reflect new benefit options like the Small Business HRA.
+Editor's Note: This article has been updated to reflect new benefit options like the QSEHRA.
 The article was originally published on October 21, 2013.